Posts Tagged Visible Crescent

 Then you actually did see the new moon for the New Year, and you were sure you got it right this time.
 That worked until someone said you were wrong because the barley wasn’t ripe enough; therefore, you were one month off.
 At this point, a slight sense of frustration set in with the realization that maybe you just weren’t qualified (smart enough) to figure these things out.
 Best to stick with the experts (religious leaders) to get it right.

 So simple enough (and we do want to keep things simple), you proceeded to consult various religious leaders, elders, and teachers of Scriptures.
 Now things began getting rather messy.
 Virtually no one could give you a consistent answer.

-Amazing stuff!
-Amazing because it seems the New Moon controversy has been going on for over 2000 years with no end in sight!
-The truth is that the debate can be ended if one carefully investigates Scriptures with an unbiased mind.
+Remarkable stuff!
+Remarkable because it seems the New Moon controversy has been going on for over 2000 years with no end in sight!
+The truth is that we can end the debate if one carefully investigates Scriptures with an unbiased mind.
 We will proceed to do just that as we continue.

 New Moon Clarity